Alan-Copa/Alan-Copa/README.md

 # About Me :star:

-Tech-driven finance enthusiast with a solid foundation in informatics focusing on software development, machine learning, and blockchain technology.
-Currently pursuing a Master’s in Financial Technology and Computing at USI, backed by leadership experience as a Swiss Army sergeant.
-Passionate about the intersection of finance and technology, AI solutions, cryptocurrencies, decentralized finance, space exploration, and geopolitics.
+Software engineer who ended up in finance and decided to stay.
+Currently finishing an MSc in Financial Technology and Computing at USI.

+I have led a startup, trained as a Swiss Army sergeant and gotten deep into finance, agentic AI, decentralized systems and digital identity.

+I care about financial technology, trust infrastructure and what happens when you apply rigorous engineering to problems that actually matter.

+Also: astrophysics.
+Love it.

 ## :gear: Projects
 All the descriptions of my projects (along with some demos), pitch decks, business plans can be found on [my website](https://alancopa.ch).